My Dad’s Hands

 Today I was looking at a picture of Dad taken in April, 2002: He’s sitting on a hotel room bed next to No. 1 Son, who was 6 years old, and he’s holding The Chowder, who was 7 months old.

-Right to left: No. 1 Son, The Chowder, a bag of walnuts, and Dad
+Right to left: No. 1 Son, The Chowder, a couple bags of walnuts, and Dad

 The hotel room bed was in Changsha, Hunan Province, in China.
 And the reason we were there was to adopt The Chowder.

-Right now I’m 5 years younger than Dad was in that photo.
+Right now I’m the same age Dad was in that photo.
 And while I’ve never made a living working with my hands, other than the aforementioned stint as a concrete mason in college, I like to think I’ve inherited some of his better traits:

 He had a beatup old poster in the glass shop he worked in; it said “If you don’t have time to do it right, when will you have time to do it over?”